imandr/pyweb/README.rst

 Application and Handler
 -----------------------

-The WebPieApp object is created *once* when the web server instance starts and it exists until the server stops whereas WebPieHandler objects are created for each individual HTTP request.
-When the handler object is created, it receives the pointer to the app object as its constructor argument.
-Also, for convenience, Handler object's App member always pointt to the app object.
+The WPApp object is created *once* when the web server instance starts and it persists until the server stops whereas WPHandler object trees are created for each individual HTTP request from scratch.
+Handler object's App member always points to its app object.
 This allows the app object to keep some persistent information and let handler objects access it.
 For example, or clock application can also maintain number of requests it has received:

 .. code-block:: python

 	# time_count.py
-	from webpie import WebPieApp, WebPieHandler
+	from webpie import WPApp, WPHandler
 	import time

-	class Handler(WebPieHandler):
+	class Handler(WPHandler):

 		def time(self, request, relpath):
 			self.App.Counter += 1